epsolute/epsolute/README.md

   - check that ports are open for inbound traffic on the VMs
   - check that the VMs are running
   - check that the receiving process on the VM is running and is listening to the port (`sudo netstat -tupln` may help)
+    - especially `oram-server` process (it fails if tried to connect to non-existing Redis)
   - check that the hostname resolves (i.e., `ping redis-1`), if not, use **internal** IP
   - use `tcp://` prefix when connecting directly Redis
   - check that VMs are on the same internal network